 - Interpersonal skills: ability to listen to and develop rapport with others; to respect others' cultures, experiences, values, points of view, goals and desires, fears, differences, etc. These skills include verbal as well as non-verbal domains.
-An interpersonal skill of special relevance is the ability to be open to feedback. - Cognitive skills: problem-solving ability, critical thinking skills, organized reasoning, intellectual curiosity, and cognitive flexibility. - Affective skills: ability to tolerate and understand ambiguity, uncertainty, and interpersonal conflict. - Personality/Attitudes: desire to help and advocate for others, to be open to new ideas, and to be honest and ethical. - Expressive skills: ability to communicate ideas, feelings and information in verbal, non-verbal, and in written form. - Reflective skills: ability to examine and consider one's own motives, attitudes, behaviors and one's effect on others. - Personal skills: strong work ethic, motivation to learn, personal organization, punctuality, personal hygiene, and appropriate dress.
+An interpersonal skill of special relevance is the ability to be open to feedback. - Cognitive skills: problem-solving ability, critical thinking skills, organized reasoning, intellectual curiosity, and cognitive flexibility. - Affective skills: ability to tolerate and understand ambiguity, uncertainty, and interpersonal conflict. - Personality/Attitudes: desire to help and advocate for others, to be open to new ideas, and to be honest and ethical. - Expressive skills: ability to communicate ideas, feelings and information in verbal, non- verbal, and in written form. - Reflective skills: ability to examine and consider one's own motives, attitudes, behaviors and one's effect on others, including the development of critical consciousness to understand the impact of one's personal identity and lived experiences in the context of providing equitable and socially just school psychological services - Personal skills: strong work ethic, motivation to learn, personal organization, punctuality, personal hygiene, and appropriate dress.